22hamed22/BioSound-Model/README.md

 3. Perform few-shot similarity matching
 4. Apply GNN and temporal memory
 5. Output predicted species labels

+## installation:
+install the requirments and run the code3.py based on your data.

+I used transformer below for this project:

 # SSAST: Self-Supervised Audio Spectrogram Transformer